 Find out where to stay in Tirana and which neighbourhoods are worth exploring.

-Christmas Markets in December
+Europe in December

 If you have time, you could take a Christmas road trip to visit several Christmas destinations in one trip.
+Or take a longer winter road trip.

-For me, the best cities for Christmas in Europe are Vienna, Dresden and Ljubljana but Brussels, Munich and Budapest are also great places to visit in December.
+For me, the best cities for Christmas in Europe are Vienna, Dresden and Ljubljana but Brussels, Munich, and Budapest are also great places to visit in December.

 This is just a sample of some of the best places to visit in December.
 Don’t be put off by the cold weather or by places that snow.
 Snow is one of the reasons to go!

-Winter in Europe is a wonderful experience and fewer crowds are always a bonus.
 These winter city breaks are further travel options if you didn’t find what you’re looking for here.